 - 3 tbsp extra virgin olive oil

-- 1 tbsp Greek seasoning I use one from Spice & Tea Exchange
+- 1 tbsp Greek seasoning I use one from Spice & Tea Exchange, but Cavender's works great too.

 - 1 tsp coarse salt